-Prior to this, he was Practice Manager for the Urban and Disaster Risk Management unit in Africa and the Global Urban and Resilience Unit, and he served as Acting Director of Operations and Strategy for the Global Practice.
-He also worked as Sustainable Development Sector Leader for Brazil, based in Brasilia, and worked as an urban specialist focused on housing, land, local economic development, and municipal management and service delivery in Latin America and the Caribbean and the Middle East and North Africa Regions.
+Prior to this, he served as the Global Director of Urban, Disaster Risk Management, Resilience and Land Global Practice, which also covered territorial development, geospatial, and results-based-financing and included an overall team of 450 professionals.
+He held several director and manager level positions at the global level and in Africa and worked as Sustainable Development Sector Leader for Brazil, based in Brasilia, and as an urban specialist in Latin America and the Caribbean as well as the Middle East and North Africa Regions where he led operations and policy dialogue on housing, land, local economic development, municipal management and service delivery.
 Prior to joining the Bank in 2004, he worked at the Institute of Housing and Urban Development Studies in Rotterdam and at the Harvard Center for Urban Development Studies.

 Mr. Wahba holds a Ph.D. and Master’s degree in urban planning from Harvard University, and a B.Sc. and M.Sc. in Architectural Engineering from Cairo University.
 He speaks Arabic, French, English, and Portuguese.
 He (co-)authored numerous book chapters, articles in peer reviewed journals, and op-eds.
 He is a member of the World Economic Forum’s Global Future Cities Council, and sits on the boards for Cities Alliance, Resilient Cities Network and the WRI Ross Center for Cities.